What is Medicare Part D Prescription Drug Program?

 What is the Part D Late Enrollment Penalty?

 - The Law says that if you go for more than 3 months after going on Medicare A and/or B; or 63 days without Part D after leaving group health coverage, you will get a late enrollment penalty.
 The penalty is 1% each month which is based on the national drug plan premium average.
-In 2020, the base beneficiary premium is $32.74 therefore; the penalty is .33 cents for each month without Part D Rx coverage, or $3.96 per year in 2020.
+In 2021, the base beneficiary premium is $33.06 therefore; the penalty is .33 cents for each month without Part D Rx coverage, or $3.97 per year in 2021.
 If you get a late enrollment penalty, this is added to your monthly premium once you eventually get a Drug Plan.
 This penalty is permanent and increases the longer you go without a Part D plan.
 If a beneficiary qualifies for the low-income subsidy then they do not pay the penalty.
+Our Team at Supplement Plan Advisors can help you know if you qualify for extra help.

 The information contained on this web page is provided for educational and informational purposes only.
 While we have taken every precaution to ensure that the content of this page is current and accurate, errors can occur.
 Supplement Plan Advisors LLC assumes no responsibility for any errors or omissions in the content of this page.
 Sources: Medicare.Gov & SSA.Gov